olebole/irafdoc/doc/imgeom.im3dtran.rst

   The parameter <b>len_blk</b> controls how much memory is used during the transpose operation.  <b>len_blk</b> elements are used in each axis at a time, or a cube len_blk elements on a side.
-If <b>len_blk</b> is too large, the task will abort with an <tt>"out of memory"</tt> error.
+If <b>len_blk</b> is too large, the task will abort with an <span style="font-family: monospace;">"out of memory"</span> error.
 If it is too small, the task can take a very long time to run.
 The maximum size of len_blk depends on how much memory is available at the time IM3DTRAN is run, and the size and datatype of the image to be transposed.